nimmagaddav9/Southwest_Airline_Interview_Questions/README.txt

 Features build?

 Vijay Nimmagadda here, Austin, Texas.
 I am a core UI Developer with 10+ years of experience building .com websites for different organizations using HTML5, CSS3, JavaScript, React.js, and Redux.
-3-4 years react and ecosystems, redux, and state management.

 In the past 2 years, I worked on the React migration team, where I converted the .net pages to react on united.com.
 Frontend is React, backend is Java and used ATMOS library for CSS styling.